Elimination of the effects of mutual coupling in adaptive thin wire antennas

 Surface provides description only.
 Full text is available to ProQuest subscribers.
 Ask your Librarian for assistance.

 Adve, Raviraj Sadanand, "Elimination of the effects of mutual coupling in adaptive thin wire antennas" (1996).
 Electrical Engineering and Computer Science - Dissertations.
-Paper 215.
+215.